-Repurchases under the programs may occur from time to time and through a variety of methods, including tender offers, open market repurchases, repurchases effected through Rule 10b5-1 trading plans, negotiated block purchases, accelerated share repurchase programs, or other similar transactions.
-The timing and volume of any repurchases under the 2020 Share Repurchase Program and the 2021 Share Repurchase Program will be subject to market conditions, and there can be no guarantee that the Company will repurchase up to the limit of the programs or at all.
+So long as there is unexpired capacity under a given repurchase program, repurchases under the programs may occur from time to time and through a variety of methods, including tender offers, open market repurchases, repurchases effected through Rule 1005-1 trading plans, negotiated block purchases, accelerated share repurchase programs, or other similar transactions.
+The timing and volume of any repurchases under the 2021 Share Repurchase Program and the 2022 Share Repurchase Program will be subject to market conditions, and there can be no guarantee that the Company will repurchase up to the limit of the programs or at all.

 We expect that the Bank will pay dividends to the Company as may be necessary to enable the Company to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under the share repurchase programs.
-The Bank declared \$579 million and \$254 million in dividends for the years ended December 31, 2020 and 2019, respectively, with the proceeds primarily used to fund the 2019 and 2020 Share Repurchase Programs and stock dividends.
-The Bank paid no dividends on its common stock for the year ended December 31, 2018.
+The Bank declared \$1.4 billion, \$579 million, and \$254 million in dividends for the years ended December 31, 2021, 2020, and 2019, respectively, with the proceeds primarily used to fund the 2021, 2020, and 2019 Share Repurchase Programs and stock dividends.